 To ensure proper conservation it is important that the water inside the figs disappears completely.
 Once you are sure that the figs are well dried, you can keep them in glass jars with an airtight seal.
 An ancient method, is to store them in glass jars interspersing them with some bay leaves.
-The closure in vacuum bags is a great choice that will prolong the fragrance and flavor of your creation.
+The closure in vacuum bags is a great choice that will prolong the fragrance and flavour of your creation.
 Learn also how to store chestnuts or parmesan cheese.

 A fruit with a reconstituting and invigorating power due to its strong sugary component.
 The fig contains mineral salts (potassium, calcium, iron), vitamins and sugars.
 Thanks to its antioxidant properties, it is an ally in the convalescent phases and seasonal changes, when a boost of energy is needed.

-It also has a natural laxative function thanks to the presence of siconine and fibers, especially when it comes to the dry fruit.
-Thanks to the content of calcium and iron, it is recommended in cases of anemia, fatigue or weakness.
+It also has a natural laxative function thanks to the presence of fibre, especially when it comes to the dry fruit.
+And thanks to the content of calcium and iron, it is recommended in cases of anaemia, fatigue or weakness.
 In short, an excellent snack although one that shouldn't be eaten in excess: no more than three dried figs are recommended a day.

 Being a sweet fruit, figs are undoubtedly full of calories, especially if they have been dried.
 With the drying, in fact, the fig tree loses 3 quarters of the water and acquires a sugar content of 5 times higher than the fresh fruit.
-It also increases the fiber content, which increases its laxative virtues.
+It also increases the fibre content, which increases its laxative virtues.
 The dried fig is rich in sugars and its caloric intake is 250 calories per 100 grams.
 This is why it is often eaten during the cold season.
 The fresh fig, on the other hand, has a caloric content of about 50 calories per 100 grams.

 There are many recipes with figs or dried figs that can make your palate happy.
 Here are some examples: